flutter/engine/lib/spirv/README.md

 # SPIR-V Transpiler

+Note: This library is currently considered experimental until shader compilation is verified by engine unit tests, see the Testing section below for more details.

 A dart library for transpiling a subset of SPIR-V to the shader languages used by Flutter internally.

 - [SkSL](https://skia.org/docs/user/sksl/)